jefflangtech/workit/README.md

   - I was surprised by another very light background with curved section that I missed probably because my monitors don't have great contrast.
 Whoops.
 - Founder section, closest I've gotten to my time estimate so far (0:56)
 - No unexpected surprises on the footer and only had to embed the SVG icons in the HTML so I could manipulate the color on hover (0:20)
-- Final validation checks and CSS optimization/organization
+- Final validation checks and CSS optimization/organization (0:27)

+Total time: 9:45

 ### Continued development